 But yesterday I was struck with a wave of restlessness, and my Dad’s suggestion proved to be the perfect procrastination activity.
 I went downstairs, opened the little stairwell door, pulled the stringed light bulb and crawled inside to see what the past had in store.

-It would be inaccurate to describe the experience of rooting through a box of childhood memorabilia as “nostalgic.”
+It would be inaccurate to describe the experience of rooting through a box of my childhood memorabilia as “nostalgic.”
 Nostalgia is a yearning for time gone by, a certain sentimentality for the good old days.
 Despite relatively happy memories of my childhood, I have no desire to go back.
 Revisiting my long-lost treasures sparked a sensation best described as the intersection of mild indifference and general relief.
 In regards to childhood, I succeeded to remain alive and life is now better.

 I suppose we all have our personal reasons why reflecting back over the years might not be the most appealing of activities.
 For instance, what if we come across concrete evidence of a childhood riddled with unspectacularness?